 - The United States and Russia would resolve issues related to the goal of making the current START treaties unlimited in duration.2

 - The United States and Russia agreed that in the context of START III negotiations, their experts would explore (as separate issues) possible measures related to nuclear long-range sea-launched cruise missiles and tactical nuclear systems, including appropriate confidence-building and transparency measures.

 - The United States and Russia would also consider issues related to transparency in nuclear materials.

-1. The Bush administration maintains that SORT specifies limits on "operationally deployed" strategic nuclear forces, a term that does not include warheads on bombers and submarines under refurbishment.
-Since those warheads are included under START counting rules, the ceiling specified in SORT and that proposed for START III are similar.
+1. The Bush administration maintained that SORT specifies limits on "operationally deployed" strategic nuclear forces, a term that does not include warheads on bombers and submarines under refurbishment.
+Since those warheads were included under START counting rules, the ceiling specified in SORT and that proposed for START III were similar.